-45.2.2.
+5.2.2.
 SimBet vs. SimBet-TLDA

 For the last TraLDA's analysis, we now consider SimBet routing [20].
 SimBet uses two distinct social properties, namely betweeness centrality and social similarity, to calculate node utility to a given destination.
 Both the SimBet's utility metrics are calculated based on a binary model of a social connection, where a value of "1" denotes that a pair of nodes have known each other, and "0" otherwise.
 The binary social relationships may create a substantial issue in forwarding fairness, since a node having large contacts with other nodes will always be considered as the popular nodes regardless of time.
-Using the graph with binary links, To quantify node centrality, SimBet computes node betweeness centrality based\on an ego-centric network approach, since the global network topology information is commonly unavailable for nodes in MSNs.
+Using the graph with binary links, SimBet computes node betweeness centrality based on an ego-centric network approach, since the global network topology information is unavailable for nodes in MSNs.
 Node social similarity, on the other hand, is calculated as the number of common encountered nodes between a pair of nodes.
-In the end, A thenode's SimBet utility of a node is computed as the weighted combination of betweeness centrality and similarity, with a parameter $\alpha$ that which balances the two metrics' respective relevance.
-FurthermoreHowever, for SimBet-TLDA, the SimBet routing within the TraLDA framework, we modify the calculation of node betweeness of SimBet with the calculation of node global popularity of TraLDA using (16).
-FinallyEventually, in Figs. 11 and 12 we depict the delivery performances of SimBet and SimBet-TLDA for Reality and Sassy, respectively.
-For TraLDA's social-relations parameters, namely friendship threshold ( $F{th}$ ) and social impact factor ( $\xi$ ), we again consider the similar settings used in the previous investigation of Bubble-TLDA.
-Moreover, for both SimBet and SimBet-TLDA we choose a SimBet's-weighting parameter $\alpha$ =0.5, assigning an equal importance to the global popularity and social similarity utilities in both Reality and Sassy.
+In the end, the SimBet utility of a node is computed as the weighted combination of betweeness centrality and similarity, with a parameter α which balances the two metrics' respective relevance.
+However, for SimBet-TLDA, we modify the calculation of node betweeness of SimBet with the calculation of node global popularity of TraLDA using (16).
+Eventually, in Figures 12 and 13 we depict the delivery performances of SimBet and SimBet-TLDA for Reality and Sassy, respectively.
+For TraLDA's social-relations parameters, namely friendship threshold (F{th}) and social impact factor (ξ) , we again consider the similar settings used in the previous investigation of Bubble-TLDA.
+Moreover, for both SimBet and SimBet-TLDA we choose a weighting parameter $\alpha = 0.5$, assigning an equal importance to the global popularity and social similarity utilities in both Reality and Sassy.

-Figure 1112.
-Performance evaluation of SimBet and SimBet-TLDA ( $\xi$ =0.8) for the Reality mobility scenario.
+Figure 12.
+Performance evaluation of SimBet and SimBet-TLDA ($\xi = 0.8$) for the Reality mobility scenario.
 As in the case of BubbleRap, in this case TraLDA is also able to substantially reduce the SimBet's GINI index, without much affecting other delivery performances.